DayberAlfonso/Plutus/README.md

-A expense tracker app with a simple user friendly interface.
+An expense tracker app with a simple user friendly interface.